izabelacloud/Readme-Generator/README.md

   ## Questions

-  If you have any questions about the repository, contact me directly at i.petrovicova@gmail.com.
-You can find more of my work at https://github.com/izabelacloud.
+  If you have any questions about the repository, contact me directly at ip.
+You can find more of my work at https://github.com/ip.